Wenn V. Deramas

-Edwin Villanes Deramas (September 15, 1966 – February 29, 2016), more commonly known as Direk Wenn or Wenn V. Deramas, was a Filipino film and TV director and screenwriter.
+Edwin Villanes Deramas (September 15, 1966 – February 29, 2016), more commonly known as Wenn V. Deramas or "Direk Wenn", was a Filipino film and television director and screenwriter.

+He is best known for directing Ang Tanging Ina (2003), and its 2008 and 2010 sequels all starring Ai-Ai delas Alas.
+Deramas is also known for having worked closely with comedian Vice Ganda on blockbusters such as Petrang Kabayo (2010), The Unkabogable Praybeyt Benjamin (2011), Sisterakas (2012) and Girl, Boy, Bakla, Tomboy (2013).
+Both the Ang Tanging Ina film series and Vice Ganda's major films with Deramas are among the highest-grossing Filipino movies of all time.

+In television, Deramas is known for co-directing the 1997 drama series Mula Sa Puso (his directorial debut), and its primetime successors Saan Ka Man Naroroon (1999-2001) and Sa Dulo ng Walang Hanggan (2001-2003).
+All three shows starred Claudine Barretto as the female lead.

-Education
+Education and early career

-Deramas was a graduate of University of Santo Tomas with a degree in Hotel and Restaurant Management.
+Deramas graduated from the University of Santo Tomas (UST) with a degree in Hotel and Restaurant Management.
 While studying at UST, he was involved in acting and was a member of Teatro Tomasino.

-Career
+According to his interview with Rappler, Deramas grew up admiring actresses such as Nora Aunor and Vilma Santos as well as their directors Ishmael Bernal, Lino Brocka and Danny Zialcita among others.

-Deramas worked as a waiter at the Aristocrat Restaurant and was promoted as food and beverages coordinator after two years.
-In 1990, he worked as a production assistant for the TV show Tatak Pilipino.
-He also worked as a writer for the show Teysi ng Tahanan and was promoted as the executive producer of Calvento Files.
-He then directed soap operas such as Mula sa Puso (original and remake), films including the Ang Tanging Ina series, and several blockbuster movies of comedian Vice Ganda.
+Prior to his entry into show business, Deramas worked as a waiter at the Aristocrat Restaurant and was promoted to food and beverages coordinator after two years.
+In 1990, he worked as a production assistant for the cultural magazine show Tatak Pilipino.
+He also worked as a writer for the show Teysi ng Tahanan and was promoted to executive producer of the Calvento Files.